apache/incubator-resilientdb/README.md

      ./resilientDB-docker -d [default 4 replicas and 1 client]

 ## Result
 -   The result will be printed on STDOUT and also ``res.out`` file.
-It contains the Throughputs and Latencies for the run and summary of each thread in nodes.
+It contains the Throughputs and Latencies for the run and summary of each thread in replicas.
 ## warning:
--   Using docker, all replicas and clients will be running on one machine as containers, so a large number of nodes would degrade the performance of your system
+-   Using docker, all replicas and clients will be running on one machine as containers, so a large number of replicas would degrade the performance of your system

 ---